 Challenge #2: Tribal knowledge is hidden within certain roles or teams

 Another silo problem associated with Big Data in the enterprise is the knowledge silo, aka “tribal knowledge.”
 If you’ve ever been on the hunt for a specific dataset only to be told that the only person who knows is Sarah in marketing, then you’ve encountered a tribal knowledge roadblock.

 Many businesses have a select group of people who work closely with their data assets and therefore hold all the answers to understanding their full context.
 In other words, the rest of the organization — nontechnical users — have no insight into where the data comes from, its quality, its value, etc. There is an urgent need for better data communication.

-Enterprise data governance fosters a culture of shared data knowledge
+Solution: Enterprise data governance fosters a culture of shared data knowledge

 Data governance isn’t just about updating processes and technologies, it’s also about a mindset shift for your people.
 An effective data governance program should foster a data culture that enables and rewards data sharing across departments.
 After all, the full value of data can only be unlocked when everyone has access to it for the purpose of their unique role.